KungPaoChicken/android-runner/README.md

 ### devices.json
 A JSON config that maps devices names to their ADB ids for easy reference in config files.

-## Configuration format
+### Experiment Configuration
-Below is work-in-progress documentation for the configuration format.
-It may not be always updated.
+Below is a reference to the fields for the experiment configuration.
+It is not always updated.

 **type** *string*
 Type of the experiment.
 Can be `web` or `native`

-**replications** *integer*
+**replications** *positive integer*
 Number of times an experiment is run.

 **devices** *Array\<String\>*